Sampson Air Force Base: USNTS Sampson

-In conjunction with the building of Sampson, the United States Army established its Seneca Army Depot adjacent to the Naval Station which was used to store a wide variety of Ammunition.
+In conjunction with the building of Sampson, the United States Army established its Seneca Army Depot adjacent to the Naval Station which was used to store a wide variety of ammunitions.

 Postwar use

 With the end of the war, USNTS Sampson was closed, and turned over to the War Assets Administration in 1946.
 Most of the facility was taken over by New York State, which planned to establish a two-year junior community college on the facility, keeping most of the buildings and using it as a campus.
 The USN Hospital was eventually taken over by the state of New York, renaming it the Willard State Hospital Sampson Annex in 1947.

 The station was used by NYS as a temporary college for 15,000 GI Bill students in July 1946.
 (5 barracks were moved to Hobart College in Geneva, New York, 7 were moved to Syracuse University) Sampson College operated from September 1946 to June 1949 and had matriculated 7,500 students of which 950 received two-year degrees.

 In 1949, the former naval station was turned over to the United States Department of Agriculture, which used the buildings as warehouses and granaries.
 More than 110,000 bushels of excess wheat and 15,000 sacks of excess beans were stored at Sampson.
 In addition, the State of New York, realizing the scenic location of the former Naval Station, appropriated $50,000 for the creation of a state park at Sampson.